Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 Locator Map

 Available for automobile touring, fishing, hiking, hunting.
-Habitat for more than 180 bird species, including wading birds, migratory waterfowl and songbirds.
-Enter the refuge 7 miles north of Wadesboro on U.S. 52 in Anson County.
+The refuge’s 8,500 acres along the Pee Dee River provide habitat for more than 180 bird species, including wading birds, migratory waterfowl and songbirds.
+Enter the refuge 6 miles north of Wadesboro on U.S. 52 in Anson County.

 Pocosin Lakes NWR